| |

 marginally, correct.

-What is more the recovery has been accompanied by a
+What is more the recovery has been accompanied by

-return of inflation to commodity markets, with increases
+a return of inflation to commodity markets, with increases

 in food and oil prices.
-This is seen as making the current
+This is seen as making the

-recovery driven by large-scale public spending a source
+current recovery driven by large-scale public spending

-would threaten the process of adjustment is on the increase.
+price inflation would threaten the process of adjustment

 This fear has created a situation where there is uncertainty